duleorlovic/blog/_posts/2016-08-16-api-design.markdown

     this data
   * *404 Not Found* url is not valid router or resource does not exist
   * *410 Gone* data has been deleted, deactivated ...
-  * *422 Unprocessable Entity* change password form but current password is bad
+  * *422 Unprocessable Entity* change password form but current password is bad, or form validation errors
 * server
   * `500 Internal Server Error` unexpected happened on server side
   * `503 Service Unavailable` api is overloaded or in maintenance mode